Xieyangxinyu/A-Comparative-Study-of-Loss-Functions-Traffic-Predictions-in-Regular-and-Congestion-Scenarios/README.md

 pip install -r requirements.txt
 ```

+If you run into issues while installing `tables`, try the following stackoverflow [solution](https://stackoverflow.com/questions/73029883/could-not-find-hdf5-installation-for-pytables-on-m1-mac).

 ## Retraining all the models
 Under the four folders of the form `$MODEL(-quantile)` (`D2STGNN`, `D2STGNN-quantile`, `Graph-WaveNet`, `Graph-WaveNet-quantile`), we provide the adapted source code for each model to reproduce the results in this paper.
 - You can follow the instructions in the `README.md` under each of these four folders to retrain the models.
 After training, the best model checkpoints in training will be saved under `archive`, and the predicted traffic speed in the test set will be saved under `result`.